mehdi-morovati/mehdi-morovati.github.io/_pages/cv.md

   * Carried out research on satisfying the reliability of a smart software ecosystem in harsh conditions.

 * **Research Intern**, 2020-2021: TECHNO AÉRO SERVICES (TAS)
-  * Worked on ‘AI-based automation of the candidate recruitment and management system’ project.
+  * Worked on ‘*AI-based automation of the candidate recruitment and management system*’ project.

 Work experience
 ======